ocaml/oasis/README-omake.txt

 (Note: there is a vmount() function, but it is still marked as experimental feature.
 See the OMake manual.)

 There is one thing that is fundamentally different.
-If you build a library or executable from some OCaml modules, the method for getting the flags to build the individual modules is different.
-OCamlbuild gets these flags from the _tags file.
-OMake ignores the _tags file.
-Instead, there are two mechanisms, and one is per directory, and one per
-file:

- - If a module is located in a directory dir, the file dir/OMakefile is evaluated, and a couple of variables are used to get the compiler flags:
+First, there is no _tags file.
+OMake only gets the build flags from the OMakefile.
+Second, OMake takes the build flags from the OMakefile in the same directory as the module/library/executable.
+The build flags are derived from a number of variables defined in the OMakefiles.
+The exact set is documented in the OMake manual, but the most important variables are:

    OCAMLPACKS:     the findlib packages
    OCAMLINCLUDES:  other project directories to include